ligmanit/uv-actionsz/README.md

 If you have any issues or find any bugs in this project, please let me know so I can squash those bugs and try to make this project the most user-friendly for trying to get Ultraviolet up and running.

+You can contact me on discord with KingOfNetflix#7044, or you can post on the issues tab.
+Whatever suits you better.

 If you have any issues with Ultraviolet, please report them to the TitaniumNetwork Discord. https://discord.gg/unblock

+**DO NOT GO ON THE TITANIUM NETWORK DISCORD TO POST ISSUES ABOUT GITHUB ACTIONS OR THE "tunnel and expose to web" STEP**

+**ONLY REPORT ISSUES ON THE "run ultraviolet" STEP**

 If you can give me any help, please start a pull request so I can view your changes and add it to my repository.